bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

           --active;
 ```

 Now we're inside of this internal callback function.
 If we have errors, clear all of our state values and thus exit our *while* loop early.
 This also has the other side effects mentioned.
-We also should immediately notify the caller that we can an issue.
+In this case, we should immediately notify our client of this error.

 ```javascript
           if (error != null) return;